jpwright/arris-cmd/README.md

 arris-cmd
 =========

 Command line tools for configuring an Arris TG862 gateway.
+This is designed for, and only tested on, an Ubuntu 14.04.1 machine.

 This script is intended for the following (personal) use cases: